 J.S.
 Mayrand graduated from the Architecture department at Laval University, Quebec, Canada in 2001 before working as an Intern/Junior architect for 6 years in Montreal, Canada.
 In 2005, he started his freelance business under the name AGRAPH 3 Design.
 AGRAPH 3, from the French agrafe (staple), started as 3 fields bound together: Architecture, GRAphic design and Photography.
 Although he has left the world of architecture firms, he remains in contact with it through teaching, doing photography and creating installations for his own exhibitions.
 Therefore, the first 'A' for architecture in Agraph 3 has progressively turned into 'A' for art.

-His current main occupations are teaching at Kyoto Zokei University of Art and Design and continuing to explore graphic design with kanji etymology.
-He is presently looking for a full-time position in graphic design, illustration or art at university.
-He hopes to instruct and enlighten creative learning minds to Japanese kanji character's structure, meaning and origin in order to stimulate novel viewpoints, uncover new artistic paths and, consequently, open hidden doors.
+He has just finished his 5 year contract at Kyoto Zokei University of Art and Design and his current main university teaching positions are at Kyoto Sangyo University and Ryukoku University.
+Along with his teaching, he is continuing to explore visual design through kanji etymology and working on various graphic design projects.
+He is presently looking for a full-time position in graphic/visual design or art at university.
+He hopes to instruct and enlighten creative learning minds to Japanese kanji characters' structure, meaning and origin in order to stimulate novel viewpoints, uncover new artistic paths and consequently, open hidden doors.